Hi, I’m Deb Brown from Iowa, now living in Mississippi.

 Deb holds an Institute for Organizational Management certification, graduated from Leadership Iowa and the Ag-Urban Institute in Iowa.

-Becky completed the Governing Officials Institute in Oklahoma and earned certificates in Facilitating for Results and Quality Leadership.
+Becky has her BS in Business Administration, completed the Oklahoma Governing Officials Institute and earned certificates in Facilitating for Results and Quality Leadership.

 Sometimes you have to understand the system in order to find a better way.